jwbe/beanstalk-microsite/src/content/pages/about-beanstalk.md

 <TestimonialPods>
   <TestimonialPod author='Oluwatosin Akisanya'>
     Loving this app.
 Great way to save for my kids’ future.
 It's so transparent compared to the other junior ISAs in some banks.
-I will definitely recommend it. definitely recommend it.
+I will definitely recommend it.
   </TestimonialPod>

   <TestimonialPod author='Veli Aghdiran'>